sssxyd/lua-resty-device-ratelimit/README.md

     location /ajax/key/ {
         access_by_lua_block {
             local drl = require("resty.device.ratelimit")
-            if not drl.check() then
+            -- no deviceId or deviceId is invalid, exit with HTTP Status Code 401 if not drl.check() then
                 ngx.exit(401)
             end
             if drl.limit("device_current_uri", 1, 1) then
                 ngx.exit(429)
             end
-            drl.record()
+            -- asynchronously log this visit and continue execution drl.record()
         }
         rewrite /ajax/(.*) /$1 break;